-You may have several garage door accessories that you don’t use on a daily basis.
-From door stays and euro-locks to handles and hinges, these items should be tested on a regular basis to prevent rusting and to ensure your garage is well protected.
-We stock a variety of garage accessories with robust, reliable properties to minimise the chance of a break in and ensure you feel secure in the comfort of your home.
+You may have several garage door accessories that you don’t use daily.
+From door stays and euro-locks to handles and hinges, these items should be tested regularly to prevent rusting and to ensure your garage is well protected.
+We stock a variety of garage accessories with robust, reliable properties to minimise the chance of a break-in and ensure you feel secure in the comfort of your home.

 Preparation is key before carrying out any cleaning task, so before getting to work, make sure you have all the necessary equipment for the job: